RandomEngy/VidCoder/index.md

 ---
 layout: home
 title: Home
-header: yes
-header_xl: images/BannerLarge.png
 ---

-VidCoder is a DVD/Blu-ray ripping and video transcoding application for Windows.
+VidCoder is an open-source DVD/Blu-ray ripping and video transcoding application for Windows.
 It uses [HandBrake](http://handbrake.fr/) as its encoding engine.

 {% for release in site.github.releases %}
 {% unless release.prerelease %}